camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 One of the nice features of the JBoss AS 7 and Wildfly 8 / 10 Management System is that it will

-* persist any changes to the model in the underlying configuration file.
+* Persist any changes to the model in the underlying configuration file.
 This means that if you start a process engine using the command line interface, the configuration will be added to `standalone.xml`/`domain.xml` such that it is available when the server is restarted.
-* distribute the configuration in the cluster and start / stop the process engine on all servers part of the same domain.
+* Distribute the configuration in the cluster and start / stop the process engine on all servers that are part of the same domain.

 ## Use the JBoss JConsole Extensions